-Appalachian’s Doctoral Program in Educational Leadership is designed for educational leaders in public schools, community colleges, universities, and community settings.
-Our objective: to equip leaders with the knowledge, skills, and confidence to act as agents of positive change in their organizations and communities.
+Appalachian State University’s Doctoral Program in Educational Leadership is designed for educational leaders in public schools, community colleges, universities, and community settings.
+Housed in the Reich College of Education, our objective is to equip leaders with the knowledge, skills, and confidence to act as agents of positive change in their organizations and communities.
 We encourage critical thinking, analytic rigor, and creative collaboration to address the complex and interlocking challenges of our time.

 years is the average time of degree completion

 concentrations supported by the college's departments

 Connect with us

 Request more information and receive updates about the Educational Leadership program.

 Let us know when you're interested in attending graduate school and we'll help guide you through the process.

 Visit the Cratis D. Williams Graduate School page to apply to graduate school at App State.

 NOTE: When starting a new application, please select the appropriate application type and follow the steps on how to apply.

 The Doctoral Program in Educational Leadership attracts professionals intent on making a difference.
 Students learn to apply theory to practice through core leadership and research courses to make educational systems more effective, equitable, and sustainable.
 Through professionally-oriented concentrations, students gain advanced knowledge in their disciplinary specialization and prepare themselves to assume higher levels of organizational leadership.